 Mean seniority — Austria-based vs working abroad

-- The same pattern holds for non-AI (+0.15) — a general labour market dynamic, not AI-specific.
+- The same direction holds for non-AI (3.25 vs 3.18) — a general labour market dynamic; the AI gap is sharper.

-- Brain drain selectively removes junior talent — today's departing Analysts would have been tomorrow's Senior Engineers.
+- Brain drain selectively removes more senior talent — today's departing Senior Engineers would have anchored tomorrow's leadership cohort.

 Seniority is measured on a 1–7 ordinal scale derived from job title.
 Primary segment: austria_located.
 Salary data use machine-imputed EUR from the EUR Conversion section.
 The Austria-vs-Abroad comparison uses the total segment (all Austrian-educated workers regardless of current location).